Phase 2: The Professional Coach –

 - The skills and insights one can gain in this course, can be immediately useful in daily work/ life and provide a solid basis for further professional development;

-- Our trainers are registered and audited by the Dutch CRKBO and all have years of experience both as practitioners and in training adults in various training or academic settings.
+- Our trainers are also registered at, and audited by the Dutch CRKBO and all have years of experience both as practitioners and in training adults in various training or academic settings.

 For several reasons combined: